TsukiGva2/TsukiGva2/README.md

 You can check this page often for updates on my future projects (if i'm not insane by then).

-Feel free to take a look around, at the moment You'll mostly find projects experimenting with graphics, programming languages and game development.
+Feel free to take a look around, at the moment You'll mostly find projects experimenting with random things in a wide range of programming languages.

 I also like writing toy programming languages and actively browse [r/ProgrammingLanguages](https://reddit.com/r/ProgrammingLanguages/s/y9M0xSBdiL)

-I seriously plan on participating on the development, but i surely lack the discipline and general systems programming knowledge and understanding at the moment.
-But i'm improving!

 ### Misc.